Logo

 The Foxit logo is a cornerstone of our visual identity, representing the voice and values of Foxit Software, Inc. It serves as a unifying symbol across all forms of communication—digital, print, and beyond—demonstrating our commitment to delivering exceptional PDF experiences.

 The new Foxit wordmark introduces a streamlined and versatile design, enhancing both recognition and memorability.
-Foxit's 2024 brand strategy includes making "Fox" and Fox imagery synonymous with the world of PDFs, distinguishing us in a mature, growing market.
-The logo’s fox-tail-inspired "X" brings visual clarity and strengthens recognition, particularly at smaller sizes, ensuring the logo remains modern and adaptable across diverse platforms.
-Paired with our tagline, "Faster, Smarter, Better PDFs", it reflects our forward-thinking ethos and commitment to innovation and continuous improvement.
+Foxit's 2024 brand strategy includes making "Fox" and Fox imagery synonymous with the world of PDFs, distinguishing us in a mature , growing market.
+The logo ’s fox-tail-inspired "X" brings visual clarity and strengthens recognition, particularly at smaller sizes , ensuring the logo remains modern and adaptable across diverse platforms.

 Retired Logos